AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/airbnb-search-details-exercises.md

 1. Complete the statistical analysis started in question 10 of the Intermediate exercises.
 Find the min, avg and max log price per review qualification.

-Hint: Use a subquery.
-Remember: subqueries must be named.
+Hint: Use a subquery to keep your query code manageable.
+Remember that subqueries must be named.

 Columns: `number_of_reviews`, `log_price`